ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 In this case, the F5 on {{site.data.keyword.cloud_notm}} installation might fail, unless at least one ESXi server is added to the environment and vShpere HA failover reservations are updated appropriately to ensure that there are enough resources for two BIG-IP VE VMs.
 If additional resources are needed to run the F5 on {{site.data.keyword.cloud_notm}} service, you can add more ESXi servers before installing F5 on {{site.data.keyword.cloud_notm}}.

-## Considerations when removing F5 on IBM Cloud
+## Considerations when you remove F5 on IBM Cloud
 {: #f5_considerations-remove}

 Before you remove the F5 on {{site.data.keyword.cloud_notm}} service, ensure that the existing BIG-IP VE configuration is removed correctly.
 Specifically, network traffic must be routed around BIG-IP VE instead of through BIG-IP VE.
 Otherwise, the existing data traffic from your environment might be impacted.